-Where a new programme title is proposed for an existing programme, ULT approval will be required due to potential resource and strategic planning implications even if the award comprises all or mostly existing modules.
-ULT must ensure it has an overview of the University's portfolio of awards.
+Where a new programme title is proposed for an existing programme, EAC approval (on behalf of Senate) will be required due to potential resource and strategic planning implications even if the award comprises all or mostly existing modules.
+Ultimately Senate must ensure it has an overview of the University's portfolio of awards.

-In such instances, submission of a Programme Amendment Form approved by the Programme Board and SEF, comprising rationale in support of the proposal is required for submission to ADEPS for consideration.
-ADEPS will then make a formal recommendation to ULT.
+In such instances, submission of a Programme Amendment Form approved by the Divisional Programme Board and School Board, comprising rationale in support of the proposal is required for submission to the Programme Approval and Review Group for consideration.
+The group will then make a formal recommendation to EAC.
 A draft of the updated Programme Specification should also be submitted with this form.